-Graffiti has provided much insight for archaeologists into ancient life.
-So much so archaeologists have their own word, 'Graffito' meaning:
+Graffiti has provided so much insight for archaeologists into ancient life that archaeologists have their own word for it, 'Graffito' meaning:

-So graffiti is inherent in all human cultures, but the graffiti we know today started in New York in the late 1960s.
-The movement was known as 'writing', and it started with kids writing their names on walls and trains.
-It turned into a game of who could be 'up' the most.
-As writing became more popular, writers had to become more creative with their designs to get noticed.
+While graffiti is inherent in all human cultures and throughout history, graffiti as we know it today started in New York in the late 1960s.
+The movement then was known as 'writing' (this is still a term we use today).
+It started with kids writing their names on walls and trains.
+It turned into a game of who could be 'up' the most (as in who's name or 'tag' was most publicly visible and prolifically written).
+As writing became more popular, writers had to become more creative with their designs to get noticed and stand out.

 Tags evolved in style and moved from street walls onto the inside and outside of trains.
 Writers could send their names to every suburb of New York City via the subway trains.

-In the 1970s, writers started using highlights and shadows on the lettering to create three-dimensional effects on their pieces.
+In the 1970s, writers started using highlights and shadows on their lettering to create three-dimensional effects on their pieces.
 Through this period, the graffiti style developed and evolved, and along with pieces, characters appeared.
-Cartoon style characters provided a way for writers to stand out from others.
+Cartoon-style characters provided a way for writers to stand out from others.

-No history of graffiti would be complete without the mention of American underground comic artist Vaughn Bode.
-His cartoon style was and still is very popular among graffiti artists.
-His wacky out of this world characters Puck and Cheech Wizard can be found on thousands of walls worldwide.
+No history of graffiti would be complete without a mention of American underground comic artist Vaughn Bode.
+His cartoon style was and still is very popular among graffiti artists and is still referenced by many in their graffiti practice today.
+His wacky, out of this world characters Puck and Cheech Wizard can be found on thousands of walls worldwide.

-The movement of train writing and getting up continued on strong through the 70s, 80s and 90s.
-The graffiti sub-culture spread to nearly all major cities in the Western world.
+The movement of train writing and getting up continued to grow globally throughout the 70s, 80s and 90s.
+Graffiti sub-culture spread to nearly all major cities in the western world.
 One of the core reasons for its worldwide adoption came from a book called 'Subway Art'.
-The book was created by two New York photographers, and it documented the NYC train scene for years and would become a bible for writers all over the planet.
+The book was created by two highly respected New York photographers, Henry Chalfant and Martha Cooper.
+It documented the NYC train scene for years and would become a bible for writers all over the planet.

 Having a good 'handstyle' is the first achievement for a graffiti artist.
 Tag letters show your style and who you are.
 Remember tags are just names, designed to be put up fast and at volume.
 How your tag is executed needs to be thought out and perfected.